We know, adulting is complicated.

 BTO flats come heavily subsidised by the government, which explains why they’re often cheaper than resale flats.

-With some searching, you’ll definitely be able to find competitively-priced resale HDB flats.
+That said, with some searching, you’ll definitely be able to find competitively-priced resale HDB flats.
 Bear in mind, though, that a deal you think is too good to be true… probably isn’t true.
-Consider how factors like how many years the flat has on its lease – an older flat might be much cheaper, but it comes with its caveats too (More on that in a bit!).
+Consider how factors like how many years the flat has on its lease – an older flat might be much cheaper, but as we all know, HDB flats come with 99-year leases, so there are caveats too (More on that in a bit!).

 With resale HDB flats, you’re able to negotiate for the price of the property.